hashicorp/design-system/website/docs/patterns/multi-select-patterns/partials/interaction-concepts/interaction-concepts.md

 ## Persisting the selection

-One of the most common questions around Mutli-select patterns stems from when and how selected results are persisted when a user performs different actions on a Table.
+One of the most common questions around Multi-select patterns stems from when and how selected results are persisted when a user performs different actions on a Table.
 Consider the following scenario:

 A user is viewing a data set consisting of 10,000 results that is presented in a Table.
 In order to make changes to specific results the user may take the following actions: